 Self-initiated relocations don't attract any financial support from Status (only basic courtesy support in drafting employment/contract verification letters if this is helpful to the individual relocating, or anything else that's cost neutral that may be helpful).

-Our aim going forward is to avoid exceptions wherever possible and apply guidelines consistently.
+Our aim is always to avoid exceptions wherever possible and apply guidelines consistently.